joshmeranda/bash-full/README.md

 # bash-ful
-A collection of usefual bash scripts.
+A collection of useful bash scripts.

 Before running make sure proper execute permissions are allowed for each script.